Arkankergen massacre

 The Arkankergen massacre occurred on 28 May 2012 in the Arkankergen military post in the Alakol District of Kazakhstan on the border with China, near the village of Usharal.
 Fifteen people were killed.
-A border guard, Vladislav Chelakh, initially confessed to the deed, but later retracted his confession.
+A border guard, Vladislav Chelakh, initially confessed to the murders, but later retracted his confession.

 Events

 Killings

-Arqanqergen is a border post between Kazakhstan and China.
+Arkankergen is a border post between Kazakhstan and China.
 At 5 a.m. on 28 May 2012, communication with the border post was lost.
 When police from a nearby post came to investigate, they discovered the charred quarters and 14 corpses, also burned; a body of a local gamekeeper was found later at a nearby house.
 The bodies were subsequently identified as fourteen soldiers and one huntsman.
 The military post had been burned down.
 The bodies were identified with the help from Berlin's Charité Institute.

 Investigation

 Initially investigators considered a variety of causes, including a fight among the soldiers, an attack by religious extremists, and an assault by smugglers.
 The main version, however, was bullying.
 The sole survivor, Vladislav Chelakh, was the only ethnic Russian stationed at the post and investigators eventually surmised that the 19-year-old soldier had been subjected to hazing.

 Vladislav Chelakh was arrested on 5 June 2012, wearing civilian clothes and not far from the area where the killings took place a week earlier.
 He was found in a mountain hut, carrying a pistol, a computer, and the mobile phones of the dead soldiers.
 He admitted to the crime the next day.
 He later retracted his confession, claiming it had been obtained under pressure.